 There may be even more at stake.
 Perhaps the truck driver was impaired, ran a stop sign, or didn’t do required maintenance on the vehicle.
 If those actions go unpunished, he or she could continue to drive irresponsibly, and their next accident could cause a fatality.

 Truck accident injuries are bad enough.
 Not having the compensation to carry on with your life adds to the burden.
-Contact us right away if you have been in a collision with a tractor truck and let the experts get you the peace of mind and compensation that you deserve.
+Contact our Greenville, SC personal injury lawyers right away if you have been in a collision with a tractor truck and let the experts get you the peace of mind and compensation that you deserve.